CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 2: Test form validation to ensure that all mandatory fields are properly validated.

-Test 3: Verify that the submitted application form data is stored correctly and can be accessed by the company.
+Test 3: Verify that the submitted application is succefully completed.

 ### Links to Web Development Courses:
 Test 1: Click on each link to web development courses and verify that they lead to the correct external websites or resources.